 Lance Armstrong Career & Sponsors

-Before he became a beloved professional road racing cyclist, Lance Edward Armstrong was a well-known triathlete in Plano, Texas — a suburb of Dallas.
+Before he became a beloved professional road racing cyclist, Lance Edward Armstrong, who was born to Linda Gayle and Eddie Charles Gunderson, was a well-known triathlete in Plano, Texas -- a suburb of Dallas.
 He was even a national sprint-course triathlon champion, but eventually decided to shift from professional triathlete to competitive cycling.

-Armstrong was diagnosed with testicular cancer in October 1996.
-Tumors spread to his abdomen, lungs, and lymph nodes.
-He had a testicle removed and started chemotherapy with the hope to one day return to cycling.
+Armstrong was diagnosed with testicular cancer at just 25-years old in October 1996.
+Tumors spread to his abdomen, lungs, and lymph nodes--giving him a low chance of survival.
+He also had a testicle removed and started chemotherapy with the hope to one day return to cycling.

 That, obviously, was easier said than done.
 He lost his big deal and $600,000 salary with Team Confidis before eventually signing to be on the U.S. Postal Service and Discovery cycling team for $200,000 annually.